docksal/service-cli/README.md

 ## Composer

-Versions 1 and 2 are both installed in the container.
-Version 2 is set as the default version, but while not all projects may be able to work with version 2 quite yet, version 1 is available by setting the `COMPOSER_DEFAULT_VERSION` variable to `1`.
+Composer v1 and v2 are both installed in the container. v2 is set as the default version, but while not all projects may be able to work with v2 quite yet, v1 is available by setting the `COMPOSER_DEFAULT_VERSION` variable to `1`.

 Example: